SFU-CMPT-201/lecture-notes/08-synchronization.md

           and remove items from index 0 to higher indices again.
 In other words, consumers also remove items in a circular fashion.
 * Possible solutions
     * Using one lock: we could use one mutex that all threads use when they access the buffer.
+The threads also need to use a condition variable so that a producer can notify a consumer whenever there's a new item available.
         * This is inefficient because all threads need to compete and check for availability.
     * Using semaphores: semaphores lead to a simpler and more elegant solution.